Nitrokey/odoo-modules/inventory_check_multiple_availability/readme/DESCRIPTION.rst

-By installing this module, user can able to check availability of multiple Pickings by single click on one button inside Action button
+This module allows users to check availability of multiple delivery orders by a single click at the Action button.

-Go to Warehouse -> Delivery Orders

-Choose at least two orders with status = waiting.
-Click on Action -> Check Availibility
+Go to Warehouse -> Delivery Orders and choose at least two delivery orders in status "waiting".
+Click on Action -> Check Availability.